goldet/zero-waste/README.md

 Node.js 14.6.0 or newer
 MacOS, Windows (including WSL), and Linux are supported

-###### Intall and Start
+###### Intall and Start Front End

-Run npm run dev or yarn dev or pnpm dev to start the development server on http://localhost:3000
+Run npm install then Run npm run dev or yarn dev or pnpm dev to start the development server on http://localhost:3000

 Visit http://localhost:3000 to view your application

+###### Install and Start Backend

+run npm install then run npm run start

 ###### Install Tailwind with next.js